 Individually, the ingredients in Gluteboost contain plenty of proven plant estrogen.

-However, there is no evidence that taking all of this estrogen can make a person’s butt bigger or produce the desired shape of any rear end.
+However, no evidence taking all of this estrogen can make a person’s butt bigger or produce the desired shape of any rear end.

-Furthermore, while Gluteboost’s diuretic ingredients may cause the body to produce more urine, there is no proof that temporary loss in water weight can change the appearance of the butt to any noticeable degree.
+Furthermore, while Gluteboost’s diuretic ingredients may cause the body to produce more urine, there is no proof that temporary loss in water weight can change the butt’s appearance to any noticeable degree.

 In addition to claims about Gluteboost pills, the company also claims that its cream products can stimulate fat cells beneath the skin and contains ingredients that are great for the skin.